If you've been invited to a wedding and are wondering if you should bring your baby, here are a few tips to help you make the decision.

 Check the Invitation First

-Well, before you put the cart before the horse, check the invitation.
-If the wedding invitation does not specifically include children on the invite, then you should understand that your baby (or children) is not invited to the wedding.
+Before you put the cart before the horse, check the invitation.
+If the wedding invitation does not specifically include children on the invite, then you should understand that your baby (or child) is not invited to the wedding.
 Wedding etiquette maintains that only the people listed on the inside envelope of the invitation are those who are welcome to attend.

 Is It Okay To Ask the Bride Anyway?